An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Results

 The collision case trajectories, shown in panel~(b), reveal the characteristic behavior of an overtaking interaction.
 The fast soliton (amplitude $7.17 \pm 0.39$~m) propagates at a measured velocity of 0.508~m/s with $R^2 = 0.9995$, while the slow soliton (amplitude $2.16 \pm 0.10$~m) travels at 0.185~m/s with $R^2 = 0.9950$.
 The slightly reduced $R^2$ value for the slow soliton reflects the greater relative perturbation experienced during the collision.
 The dashed box in panel~(b) highlights the collision region where the trajectories temporarily merge before separating.

 Panel~(c) synthesizes the velocity--amplitude relationship across all tracked solitons.
 The data points cluster along the theoretical line $v = \varepsilon A / 3$, providing quantitative confirmation that the computed solutions satisfy the fundamental KdV dispersion relation.
-The agreement is particularly notable given that the initial conditions employ approximate sech$^2$ profiles rather than exact soliton solutions, demonstrating the robustness of the soliton state as an attractor in the KdV phase space~\cite{drazin1989solitons}.
+The agreement is particularly notable given that the initial conditions employ approximate sech$^2$ profiles rather than exact soliton solutions, demonstrating the robustness of the soliton state as an attractor in the KdV phase space~\cite{ref-1}.
+This amplitude--velocity scaling is the same relationship that governs the rank ordering and separation of internal solitary waves observed in the ocean~\cite{ref-46,ref-48}.

 Panel~(d) presents a sequence of wave profiles during the collision event, vertically offset for visualization.
 The temporal progression illustrates the collision mechanism: the faster soliton approaches from behind, the two waves temporarily merge into a single enhanced peak, and subsequently separate with their original amplitudes restored.
-This elastic scattering behavior, wherein solitons interact nonlinearly yet emerge unchanged, constitutes the defining characteristic that distinguishes solitons from ordinary wave packets~\cite{zabusky1965interaction}.
+This elastic scattering behavior, wherein solitons interact nonlinearly yet emerge unchanged, constitutes the defining characteristic that distinguishes solitons from ordinary dispersive wave packets~\cite{ref-3}.

 Beyond trajectory analysis, the spectral structure and information content of the wave field provide complementary diagnostics of solution quality.
 Figure~\ref{fig:spectral} presents four measures characterizing different aspects of the spatial Fourier decomposition and its evolution.